pelotech/jsonnet-controller/README.md

 # After code changes to the API make sure you run deep-copy code and manifest
 # generation
 make generate manifests

+## Below steps are only if you wish to build your own image.
+You can also download
+## from the public repository.

 # Builds the docker image
 make docker-build